duck8880/EE160/Lab9/Lab9.md

   2. Update the body of the **assign_grade()** function so that it returns an appropriate letter grade: 'A' for a score between 90 and 100, 'B' for a score between 80 and 89, 'C' for a score between 70 and 79, 'D' for a score between 60 and 69, and an 'F' for a score between 0 and 59.
 An out-of-range score (less than 0 or over 100) should result in a '?' being returned for the grade.

-     When testing the program, instead of entering the data manually, you need to try to redirect date in the file [mygrader.dat](http://www-ee.eng.hawaii.edu/~tep/EE160/Labs/Lab9/mygrader.dat) (also located on wiliki `~ee160/Labs/Lab9/mygrader.dat`) to the user input by using the command:
+     When testing the program, instead of entering the data manually, you need to try to redirect data in the file [mygrader.dat](http://www-ee.eng.hawaii.edu/~tep/EE160/Labs/Lab9/mygrader.dat) (also located on wiliki `~ee160/Labs/Lab9/mygrader.dat`) to the user input by using the command:

      ​	`mygrader < mygrader.dat`